The stars fell wrong.The stars fell wrong.

 "Eight hunters," Varn called.
 "Bone bolts.
 Move."

-The blood trail started half a mile out: dark streaks in white snow, steaming in the cold, converging.
+The blood trail started half a mile out, dark streaks in white snow steaming and converging.
+Torven knelt and touched the nearest stain, still warm, his fingers lifting away red-black.

-They followed the trails north.
-Pine boughs snapped like kindling, gouges torn in frozen earth.
-Blood splashed across bark, pooled in footprints, the iron reek thickening with every step.
+They followed the trails north, past pine boughs snapped like kindling, past gouges torn in frozen earth.
+Dark streaks splashed across bark, pooled in footprints, the iron reek thickening with every step.

-The trees opened ahead into a clearing where the blood trails converged.
+The trees opened ahead into a clearing where the blood trails converged, and when Varn raised his fist everyone stopped.

-They fanned into position.
-Torven took the left flank, crossbow ready.
-Varn positioned rear-center.
+They fanned into position, Torven taking the left flank with his crossbow ready while Varn positioned himself rear-center, half-hidden behind a pine.

-Breathing: deep, labored, rattling.
+Breathing reached him first, deep, labored, rattling with fluid.
 The sound of something dying.
-No—two of them.
-The hair on Torven's neck lifted.
-The breathing came from two directions, overlapping.
+No, two of them.
+The hair on Torven's neck rose as the breathing came from two directions, overlapping, filling the darkness ahead.

 If he missed—

-As they crept forward, the clearing sharpened in the frost-light: open space, snow unmarked except for the blood trails ending in shadow.
-Massive shapes where the moon didn't reach.
-No details, just size.
-Bigger than bears, bigger than anything he'd hunted.
+As they crept forward, the clearing sharpened in the frost-light to reveal open space, snow unmarked except for the blood trails ending in shadow.
+Massive shapes where the moon didn't reach, no details, just size, bigger than bears, bigger than anything he'd hunted.

 Scales.

-They were close enough to smell: blood mixed with something sharp and clean, like heated metal.
+Varn's hand dropped.
+"There."
+Two dragons lay bleeding in the snow, massive shapes half-hidden in shadow, close enough to taste their scent, blood mixed with something sharp and clean, like heated metal.

 Fire erupted from the clearing.